Updated over 2 years ago | GitHub

 hierarchy.
 With this view controller selected, choose the menu item

-Editor -> Embed In -> Navigation Controller
+Editor -> Embed In -> Navigation Controller.

-In our demo example below we have added two buttons "Red" and "Blue" that will trigger a navigation to new view controllers with red and blue backgrounds.
+In our demo example below we have added two buttons “Red” and “Blue”

 Add the view controller you want to navigate to in the storyboard.
 You